-The blockchain is transforming the world in a unique way.
-It is enabling enterprise, government and other organization to handle their workflow better and improve their systems with better solutions.
-Now, it’s changing how we store data, access it and use it to improve the never-ending cycle of technological-growth.
-It also impacts other aspects of our technology including how we instill trust in a network.
+The blockchain is uniquely transforming the world.
+It enables enterprises, governments, and other organizations to better handle their workflow and improve their systems with better solutions.
+Now, it’s changing how we store data, access it, and use it to improve the never-ending cycle of technological-growth.
+It also impacts other aspects of our technology, including how we instill trust in a network.

 The use of blockchain technology can be done in both financial and non-financial manner.
-With blockchain, it becomes impossible to tamper data or hack into the system.
-The openness of the public blockchain brings people all around the world together whereas the private blockchain ensures that closed ecosystem can also thrive with blockchain capabilities.
+With blockchain, it becomes impossible to tamper with data or hack into the system.
+The openness of the public blockchain brings people all around the world together, whereas the private blockchain ensures that a closed ecosystem can also thrive with blockchain capabilities.

 In this article, we will go through hybrid blockchain and what it has to offer.
-We will also discuss hybrid blockchain definition and understand it from the inside out.
-But, before we start, let’s understand what is private and public blockchain.
+We will also discuss the hybrid blockchain definition and understand it from the inside out.
+But first, let’s check out both private and public blockchain.

 What is Public Blockchain?

-Anyone with no limitation whatsoever can also create public blockchain.
+Anyone with no limitation whatsoever can also create a public blockchain.

 What is Private Blockchain?

 Now that we have got a clear picture of what public blockchain has to offer.
 Let’s move on to the private blockchain.
 As you might have guessed it from the name, private blockchain are private.

 In a private blockchain, the parties limit the access of the blockchain to its users.
 Users need to get access to the network before they can use it.
 Also, the access can only be taken from the authority who is managing the private blockchain.

 As it is a private blockchain, things can change as they like.
 For example, the administrator can limit transactions based on their nature, speed, or intent.
 The control here gives private blockchain a great use-case for companies or organizations that want to benefit the blockchain but in a closed environment.